Applying for Jobs

 Through an apprenticeship you gain qualifications.
 SCQF Framework shows how different Scottish qualifications compare.
 Find out more here

 Apprenticeships have changed, with more than 80 different types covering hundreds of jobs.
-With a Modern Apprenticeship you get a job, get paid and get qualified – in some roles right up to degree level.
-No wonder more than 25,000 people choose a Modern Apprenticeship every year.
+With an Apprenticeship you get a job, get paid and get qualified – in some roles right up to degree level.
 Want to know more?
 At www.apprenticeships.scot you can search for apprenticeships, apply for jobs and find out about the different levels of qualifications.
 You can also check out Foundation Apprenticeships which can help you kick-start your career before you even leave school.
 Follow @apprentice_scot for more information.

 Scottish apprenticeships are funded by the Government, and were developed to help you build the skills, experience and industry – recognised qualifications that employers in Scotland need.
 Through an apprenticeship you can learn new skills while still at school and after you have left.